Anti-Ramsey number of edge-disjoint rainbow spanning trees: Proof of Theorem

 \begin{corollary} The edge-colored complete graph $K_n$ has $t$ color-disjoint rainbow spanning trees if the number of edges colored with any fixed color is at most $n/(2t)$. \end{corollary} \begin{proof} Suppose $K_n$ does not have $t$ color-disjoint rainbow spanning trees, then there exists a partition $P$ of $V(K_n)$ into $r$ parts ($2\leq r \leq n$) such that the number of distinct colors in the crossing edges of $P$ is at most $t(r-1)-1$.
 Let $m$ be the number of edges crossing the partition $P$.
 It follows that

 On the other hand,

 Hence we have which implies which contradicts that $2\leq r\leq n$. \end{proof}

 {\bf Remark:} This result is tight since the total number of colors used in $K_n$ could be as small as ${n\choose 2}/(n/(2t))= t(n-1),$ but any $t$ color-disjoint rainbow spanning trees need $t(n-1)$ colors.
-On the contrast, Carraher, Hartke and Horn's result \cite{CHH} implies there are $\Omega(n/\log n)$ edge-disjoint rainbow spanning trees.
+On the contrast, a result by Carraher, Hartke and Horn \cite{CHH} implies there are $\Omega(n/\log n)$ edge-disjoint rainbow spanning trees.

-\section{Proof of Theorem \ref{extension}}
+\subsection{Proof of Theorem \ref{extension}}

 Recall we want to show that any $t$ edge-disjoint rainbow spanning forests $F_1, \ldots, F_t$ have a color-disjoint extension to edge-disjoint rainbow spanning trees in $G$ if and only if

 where $G'$ is the spanning subgraph of $G$ by removing all edges with colors appearing in some $F_j$.